leo-malassagne/tumblr-Index-by-Tags/README.md

 ### numPosts ###

-Specifies the how many posts on each turn should be requested from the Tumblr API.
+Specifies how many posts on each turn should be requested from the Tumblr API.

 ## Known Issues ##